 Marketers don’t have the luxury to ask thousands of viewers where they found the sign-up form because, frankly speaking, viewers do not have the time to provide you with so many details.
 So, you can simply ask for their first name and email address for them to sign up.
 Automated web tracking tools will then let you track the source of the signup and you will have real-time data.
 Alongside the source, you can also get the details about time spent on your content page, the browser they used, the device on which the content was read, which area of the world had the most hit on the sign-up button, etc. Secondly, are you going to email all these individuals personally with the handbook attached?
 Enabling autoresponder will allow you to send an automated email as soon as the viewer hits the signup button.

 2. Social Media

 Until automation revealed the true potential of social media marketing, many marketers claimed that automation would make things worse for social media and remove the human touch.
-These days, social media marketing is heavily automated using tools such as Facebook Automation and Twitter Automation. and is linked to other marketing approaches via automation.
+These days, social media marketing is heavily automated using tools such as Facebook Automation. and is linked to other marketing approaches via automation.